-Subsidiary Cell Company has been engaged in the construction of a cell plant that will have an overall capacity of 8GW per year (investment amount: approximately USD300mn), with Phase 1 of this project (4GW annual production capacity; investment amount: approximately USD180mn) completed in late October 2023.
+Subsidiary Vietnam Sunergy Cell Company Limited (hereinafter, "Cell Company") has been engaged in the construction of a cell plant that will have an overall capacity of 8GW per year (investment amount: approximately USD300mn), with Phase 1 of this project (4GW annual production capacity; investment amount: approximately USD180mn) completed in late October 2023.
 The company aims to stabilize parts procurement, vertically strengthen upstream supply chains, and respond flexibly to import regulations in each country, while also making efforts to gradually increase profit margins by reducing costs through the in-house production of key components.
-The company anticipates an increase in revenue as it plans to sell cells to external parties in the future.
+After the cell plant commences operations, the company anticipates an increase in revenue resulting from the future sale of cells to external parties.
+In Phase 2, the company will carefully consider investment execution, taking into account the future operational status of Phase 1 of the cell plant.